Rosenverse

 Key Insights

-• Up to 30% of Vietnam veterans develop PTSD, much higher than the 6% civilian rate.
+• Up to 30% of Vietnam veterans experience PTSD in their lifetime, vastly higher than the 6% average among civilians.

-• Less than half of veterans who die by suicide had recent VA healthcare contact.
+• Less than half of veterans who died by suicide had contact with VA healthcare in the two years prior, highlighting access and trust issues.

-• Aligning clearly on goals with measurable success criteria prevents unfocused communication efforts.
+• Aligning clearly articulated goals with measurable success criteria is essential before designing outreach communications.

-• Digitizing traditional efforts like the PTSD Pledge Form led to participation surges of over 400%.
+• Digitizing initiatives like the PTSD Pledge Form can dramatically increase participation and awareness.

 Notable Quotes

-"At any given year, 10 to 20% of veterans will suffer from PTSD."
+"At any given year, 10 to 20% of veterans will suffer from PTSD, compared to only 6% of civilians."

 Ask the Rosenbot